tidy-finance/website/docs/50_parametric_portfolio_policies.md

 # Parametric portfolio policies

-In this chapter, we introduce different portfolio performance measures to evaluate and compare portfolio allocation strategies.
+In this chapter, we apply different portfolio performance measures to evaluate and compare portfolio allocation strategies.
 For this purpose, we introduce a direct way to estimate optimal portfolio weights for large-scale cross-sectional applications.
-More precisely, the approach of @Brandt2009 proposes to parametrize the optimal portfolio weights as a function of stock characteristics directly, instead of estimating the stock's expected return, variance, and covariances with other stocks in a prior step.
+More precisely, the approach of @Brandt2009 proposes to parametrize the optimal portfolio weights as a function of stock characteristics instead of estimating the stock's expected return, variance, and covariances with other stocks in a prior step.
-We chose weights as a function of the characteristics which maximize the expected utility of the investor.
+We choose weights as a function of the characteristics, which maximize the expected utility of the investor.
 This approach is feasible for large portfolio dimensions (such as the entire CRSP universe) and has been proposed by @Brandt2009.
-The review paper @Brandt2010 provides an excellent treatment of related portfolio choice methods.
+See the review paper @Brandt2010 for an excellent treatment of related portfolio choice methods.

 The current chapter relies on the following set of packages: